LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 In case of doubt, one of the aiming commands (keypad `/`, with default keybinding) cycles through all visible and remembered items on the level and another (keypad `*`, with default keybinding) through all foes.
+Also, pointing at a map position with `MMB` (middle mouse button) displays a short description of its contents.
 The basic terrain kinds are as follows.

     terrain type                           on-screen symbol
     wall (horizontal and vertical)         - and |